bizazin/Elemental-Wars/README.md

 # Elemental Wars
+**Disclaimer:** This repository showcases only the specific parts of the 'Elemental Wars' project that I personally contributed to.
+For confidentiality and proprietary reasons, certain code segments have been stripped down or modified.
+The intention is to provide an understanding of the overall essence without revealing sensitive or detailed information.

 Welcome to the repository for Elemental Wars, a 2D card-based combat game where units harness the power of 18 different elements!
 Dive into 3v3 combats, unlock unique elemental units, and strategize your way to victory.
 ## Features
 ### Skill Casting System